AI4HEALTH-LAB-THU/LLM-Aging/README.md

 # LLMs Are Your Secret Aging Predictors
-The code in this repository is used for the primary analysis presented in the paper ***Leveraging Large Language Models to Assess Overall and Organ-specific Aging in Diverse Populations***.
+The code in this repository is used for the primary analysis presented in the paper ***Leveraging Large Language Models to Assess Overall and Organ-specific Aging in Large-scale General Populations***.
 The repository consists of two main components: **vllm_inference** and **Statistical_Analysis**.

 **1.vllm_inference:** This part contains the inference code that utilizes large language models to predict multidimensional aging for individuals.
 The inference is implemented using the vllm framework.